anuraganand2046/MedBuddy/README.md

 The patient can choose a date and doctor to consult, the system will automatically generate appointment time based on the doctor's schedule.
 The patient can also view his current and past appointments and book ambulance service. <br/>
 The doctor on the other hand can accept/reject the appointment, view all his current and past appointments and upload detailed prescriptions for the patient.<br/>

-## Visit Online

-This website is hosted at [https://medicalbuddy.herokuapp.com/](https://medicalbuddy.herokuapp.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.